assmasterdeluxe/minecraft-among-us/README.md

 https://pastebin.com/eiK6Ec5a

-(boys I haven't actually tested it on 1.16 but it might work with the execption of the lightning rod functionality not existing- if you want to play it on 1.16.1, just paste each part of the command onto a word doc and Cntrl+F the phrase "lightning_rod" and change every instance to any other item you want)
+(boys I haven't actually tested it on 1.16 but it it will work with the execption of the lightning rod functionality not existing- if you want to play it on 1.16.1, just paste each part of the command onto a word doc and Cntrl+F the phrase "lightning_rod" and change every instance to any other item you want)